Admission to Stockton does not guarantee eligibility for initial certification in

 - PSYC 1100 Introduction to Psychology

-- EDUC 1515 Diversity in Families, Schools and Communities
+- EDUC 1515 Diversity in Families, Schools and Communities, or equivalent course

 - INTC 2610 Instructional Technology for K12 Educators